scriptbuzz/aws-iot-raspi-sensors/README.md

 # aws-iot-raspi-sensors

   In this project I use the AWS IoT Core service to monitor and control a Raspberry Pi, over the internet, based on readings of environmental and motion sensors built into the Sense HAT.
 The Raspberry Pi has built-in support for WiFi which allows it to be connected over the internet to AWS services.
 The Sense HAT has an array of sensors including: gyroscope, accelerometer, magnetometer, temperature, barometric pressure, and humidity.
 Additional sensors can be attached to the Raspberry Pi.

   The values of sensor readings are passed from the Raspberry Pi it via an MQTT topic subscribed to by the AWS IoT Core service.
 An IoT Rule routes the MQTT topic values to SNS, DynamoDB, and Lambda.
 Lambda then sends back control commands to the MQTT topic when a sensor value goes above or below a certain threshold, set by the developer.

+  The payload containes the following data items:
+  * SENSOR_TYPE = sensor type
+  * VALUE = sensor reading
+  * NOW: datetime stamp
+  * NODE_ID: unique IoT device identifier/serial number

 - To see the project in action, watch this YouTube video